camillebalima/XMLDemo/CitiesXLSX/README.md

 # Introduction

 CitiesXLSX is a small demo using Excel spreadsheet and VBA Macros.
-It demostrates the following:
+It demonstrates the following:
-* Import an XML file into Exel
+* Import an XML file into Excel
 * Format the table
-* Export execl spreadsheet to a generated XML file.
+* Export excel spreadsheet to a generated XML file.

  # What I learned about Macros